shiatsumat/cluss/README.md

 * You can create new methods for clusses anywhere in any module, since cluss methods are open.

-More information can be found in the [hackage's haddock](http://hackage.haskell.org/package/cluss) or the [http://kinokkory.github.io/cluss/](updated haddock).
+More information can be found in the [hackage's haddock](http://hackage.haskell.org/package/cluss) or the [updated haddock](http://kinokkory.github.io/cluss/).

 The latest version is available at [https://hackage.haskell.org/package/cluss](https://hackage.haskell.org/package/cluss).